powerhome/playbook/app/pb_kits/playbook/pb_textarea/docs/_description.md

 Area where user can enter larger amounts of text.
+Commonly used in forms.